google/module-server/README.md

 ## Setup

-See demo-server.js for an example server.
+See [demo-server.js](blob/master/demo-server.js) for an example server.
 You may want to adapt this to your individual serving stack (such as as for use within express).
 We recommend doing actual serving through a caching reverse proxy CDN network for minimal latency.

+### Demo

+Run `node demo-server.js` then drag [clients/test/demo.html](blob/master/clients/test/demo.html) to a browser window.

 ## Client